-Whenever I take photos on my personal Instagram account, I always shoot in square mode because it automatically makes my photo fit to Instagram.
+Whenever I take photos on my Instagram account with my iPhone, I always shoot in square mode because it automatically makes my photo fit to Instagram.
 This way I don’t have to worry about awkwardly cropping out someone’s head or legs.
 I also always have on my grid feature.
 You can do this by going to settings > photos & camera > grid.

 The reason behind this is so I can use the rule of thirds.
 This fancy phrase just means you are aligning a subject (you, your friends, your coffee, your food, etc) with the guidelines (aka the grid) and their intersection points, placing the horizon on the top or bottom line, or allowing linear features in the image to flow from section to section.

 Yep.
 It’s all about angels.
 Get creative with them!
 Don’t feel like you just have to stick with taking a photo from “head on.”
 Play around with different angles.

 Food– I recommend taking your yummy food photos from a bird’s eye view instead of head on.
 If you want an up close shot of your burger, go for it- capture those juicy details!

 Buildings- Straight on or play around with different angles to capture the unique structures.

 People– When you’re taking pictures with your friends or your boo thang, have the person taking the pictures step a couple feet back and have them hold their phone up higher up so it get’s y’all at an angle.
 Have them use the burst setting to take multiple photos so you can pick your favorite.
 I recommend subtle movements, candid laughing, all that good stuff.

 Flat Lays/Product Shots– Take these from a bird’s eye view.
 I usually have to stand up or hop on a stool or stand on a chair haha. #DoItForTheInsta.